Health Through Activity Program for Multiple Myeloma

 The trial does not specify whether you need to stop taking your current medications.
 However, since participants must be currently receiving maintenance therapy for multiple myeloma, it seems likely that you can continue your existing treatment.

-Is the Health Through Activity Program safe for people with multiple myeloma?
+What prior data suggests that the Health Through Activity program is safe for participants with multiple myeloma?

 KL